Localization in quiver moduli spaces: Applications

-proving the claim in-between.\\ Thus we can proceed by induction on the number of subquivers in order to show that all localization quivers are of type one.\\ Consider the quiver consisting of one subquiver.
-Obviously, it is a stable quiver of type $1$.\\ Assume that the quiver has $n+1$ subquivers.
-We may remove a boundary quiver so that we again get a stable quiver, which is of the requested type by induction hypothesis.
-But since the original quiver has no cycles, there exist at least two boundary quivers.
-Thus the assertion follows by applying the induction hypothesis to the respective subquivers after removing a boundary quiver.\begin{flushright}$\square$\end{flushright} \begin{satz} We have
+Thus we can proceed by induction on the number of sources in order to show that all localization data are of type one.

+Consider some data such that corresponding quiver has one source.
+Obviously, it is a stable quiver of type $1$.

+Assume that the quiver has $n+1$ sources.
+We may remove a proper boundary quiver so that we again get a localization data, which is of the requested type by induction hypothesis.
+But since the original quiver has no cycles, there exist at least two proper boundary quivers.
+Thus the assertion follows by applying the induction hypothesis to the respective subquivers after removing a proper boundary quiver.
+The second statement for instance follows when considering the dimension formula mentioned in Remark \ref{bem1}. \begin{satz} We have